Liseberg

 The attractions

-are plenty and for you who do not want to ride in any roller coaster, you can just walk around and look at the beautiful flower decorations and in the wintertime Liseberg is lit up with nearly 5 million lamps that are place in their trees.
+are many and for you who do not want to ride in any roller coaster, you can just walk around and look at the beautiful flower decorations and in the wintertime Liseberg is lit up with nearly 5 million lamps that are placed in the trees.

 When Gothenburg celebrated 300 years the area Liseberg opened.